 The Company's credit risk is primarily attributable to amounts receivables.
 The Company has no significant concentration of credit risk arising from operations.
-Financial instruments included in amounts receivable consist primarily of goods and services tax due from the Federal Government of Canada.
+Financial instruments included in amounts receivable consist primarily of harmonized sales tax due from the Federal Government of Canada.
 Management believes that the credit risk concentration with respect to these financial instruments is remote.